Can Solar Panels be Damaged By Hail?

 As you can see, hailstorms can be costly, and the solar panels located in these regions are exposed to falling hailstones that could strike upon them and break them, right?

 Quality Tests on Solar Panels

-Since outdoor conditions for solar panels can be harsh, solar panel manufacturers must submit their modules to quality tests that ensure good performance of solar panels over a 25-year period, even at harsh environmental conditions.
+Since outdoor conditions for solar panels can be harsh, solar panel manufacturers must submit their modules to quality tests that ensure solar panels perform well over a 25-year period, even at harsh environmental conditions.

 According to the jurisdiction and test center, several or different tests may be applied.
 However, in the US, the general references on this topic are the IEC 61215 and 61730 Standards, which specify the design qualification standards for module durability.

 These standards include the requirements and procedures for several tests related to:

 - Thermal Cycling (-40°C to 50°C, 50 cycles) in a climate chamber.